bevyengine/bevy-website/content/learn/contribute/policies/ai.md

 - discussing the politics and current events of AI
 - discussing, in the general case, the role of AI in art
 - criticizing products, companies, and public figures use of or stance on AI
-- discussing best practices for using (or not using) AI
+- discussing best practices for using (or avoiding) AI
+- discussing, in tangible ways, how Bevy's development practices should change to incorporate, avoid or respond to AI
 - specific feedback about flaws in a given piece of work
 - constructive feedback about recurring problems in the way that others work or act
 - criticizing decisions, regardless of their nature, by Bevy leadership